- 202,772 children attend an ECE service, 156,442 (80%) attending a centre-based, teacher-led service (education and care or kindergarten service).

 - Most kindergartens operate a school-day with many offering children to attend for the full 6 hours or for part of the day or part of the week.

-- Bilingual kindergartens, including those operated by the Northland and Napier Kindergarten Associations , offer services in te reo Māori and English.
+- Bilingual kindergartens operated by the Northland Kindergarten Association offer services in te reo Māori and English.

-- Three kindergarten associations operate teen parent units.
+- Some kindergarten associations operate teen parent units.
 Other associations provide parent support and development programmes alongside traditional kindergarten services, including those under the umbrella of the Southland Kindergarten Association.

 - Kindergartens offer a number of successful parent education programmes supported by the Ministry of Social Development the Incredible Years programme.

 - In conjunction with the local District Health Board, the Nelson association provides a hospital-based kindergarten programme He Whare Maanaki.

 - Several associations, including Southland, Westport and Nelson provide long day services in some communities, including services for children under two years old.